jbcodeforce/flink-studies/flink-sql/01-confluent-kafka-local-flink/README.md

 );
 ```

-* Add a table to generate records
+* Add a table to generate records using the Flink sql client

 ```sql
 CREATE TABLE `pageviews` (